smizell/api-changelog/README.md

 1. **deployed** - the change has been deployed into production

 All of these states are optional depending on the teams' workflows.

-## Example OpenAPI

-For an example OpenAPI using this extension, please view the [example file](./example-openapi.json).

 ## Specification